 4. Resetting the PC will reinstall Windows, change settings back to their factory defaults and remove all preinstalled apps and programs without removing your personal files.
 Click Reset to continue.
+This will take a while and your PC will restart.

-5. You will be shown the reset progress on the screen.
-The screen will turn off during the reset process.

-- 6. The screen will turn back on when it is installing Windows.
+- 5. You will be shown the reset progress on the screen.
+The screen will turn off during the reset process. - 6.
+The screen will turn back on when it is installing Windows.
 Your PC will restart several times during the reset process. - 7.
 Follow the process until it completes. - 8.
 When your PC has completed the reset process, Windows will have been reset back to its factory default settings without removing your personal files.